-There is something about a cup of South Indian Filter Coffee - it is precise, it is science, it is art, and, it is tradition.
+There is something special about a cup of Filter Kaapi - it is precise, it is science, it is art, and, it is tradition.
 It evokes nostalgia for those of us who have childhood memories of waking up to its distinctive smell.
 A delightfully satisfying cup is a combination of a lot of little perfect things - the bean, the roast, the blend, the grind, the brew and finally the way it is served.
 Believe us when we tell you, every aspect plays an important role in making that quintessential first cup.
 And here’s the thing - if the first cup is done right, you’re never left wanting a second.

 What makes this coffee preparation so special?
 Let’s find out.

 The beans, blend and the chicory.
 Wait, what?
 Chicory?
 You wonder… We’ll get to that in a moment.
 Authentic Filter Kaapi is a blend of two varieties of coffee beans - Plantation A (Washed Arabica of the highest quality) and Peaberry (also Arabica variety).
 This blend is roasted to a medium-dark level and ground fine to use in a traditional Indian Coffee Filter.

 Now, sometime during WW2 trade routes were disrupted and the coffee industry suffered setbacks.
 Chicory root came into the picture then as it resembled the color and aroma of coffee minus the caffeine.
 Chicory was mixed into the coffee as a substitute, adding a slight bitterness and strong aroma.
 Today it is the factor that contributes to the distinct taste and aroma of authentic South Indian Filter Coffee.
 The most common coffee to chicory ratio is 80:20.
 Coffee purists in India however, prefer their brew without the chicory.